rmgdojo/CodeDojos/Chip-8 Challenge/src/README.md

 https://www.emutalk.net/threads/chip-8.19894/ - useful (but OLD) thread on EmuTalk about CHIP-8 emulation

 https://github.com/craigthomas/Chip8Assembler - CHIP 8 assembler project (useful for list of mnemonics)

+http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#00EE - Detail on what each instruction does (note this uses different mnemonics to Craig Thomas's list)